learn-jekyll-fast/learn-jekyll-fast.github.io/apps/chatbot-training/app.md

 ---
 layout: align
-title:  "ChatBot Training"
+title:  ChatBot Training
+tab: app
-blurb: "Train you ChatBot so it knows everything about you!"
+blurb: Train you ChatBot so it knows everything about you!
 ---

 <link rel="manifest" href="manifest.json"/>